-In the past 12 months, there have been 111 persons hired who may have contact with offenders who have had criminal background records checks.
+In the past 12 months, there have been 37 persons hired who may have contact with offenders who have had criminal background records checks.
 This equates to 100% of all persons hired within the last 12 months.
 DOC shall perform a criminal background records check before enlisting the services of any contractor who may have contact with offenders.
-In the past 12 months, the number of contracts for services where criminal background record checks were conducted on all staff covered in the contract who might have contact with offenders to 100% of all contracts.